Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Shooting an Egyptian Hakim with iron sights.

-Please share your tips, tricks, and methods to zeroing iron sights in the comments below!
+Please share your tips, tricks, and methods for zeroing iron sights in the comments below!
 Need sights?
 You’re in luck!
 Check out our round-up of the best Back Up Iron Sights for your AR!

 The Best Gun Deals, Coupons and Finds